-3.6.4.1 The Council will refund development contributions in accordance with the requirements of sections of the Act (s209 and s210).
-The Council may retain any portion of a development contribution, to a value equivalent to the costs incurred by it in relation to a development or building, in the case where a development is discontinued and the Council is required to refund the development contribution. (s209(2))
+3.6.4.1 The Council will refund development contributions in accordance with the requirements of sections of the relevant sections of the Act24.
+The Council may retain any portion of a development contribution, to a value equivalent to the costs incurred by it in relation to a development or building, in the case where a development is discontinued and the Council is required to refund the development contribution25.